deepak-chouhan/optical-character-recognition/README.md

 # Optical Character Recognition

-optical character recognition using easyocr
+Optical character recognition with the help of easyocr

 ![](./result.png)